Four inequivalent paths to Thermality in Minkowski spacetime: Introduction

-We also show an interesting effect; we consider a Rindler wedge with either an outgoing or an ingoing particle flux and convert it to a particle density in a Rindler wedge that is a subset of the previous wedge.
-The paths three and four in the previous paragraph use this effect to determine the particle density.
+We also show a new interesting effect: flux-to-density conversion.
+We consider a Rindler wedge with either an outgoing or an ingoing particle flux and show how to convert it to a particle density in a Rindler wedge that is a subset of the previous wedge.
+The paths three and four in the previous paragraph illustrate this effect.

-We mention a few caveats and assumptions followed in this work.
+We mention a few aspects and assumptions followed in this work.
 The analysis is done using two methods.
-One is via mode functions and explicitly evaluating the Bogoliubov coefficients.
-The other method is using the Virasoro anomaly in two-dimensional conformal field theory (2d CFT).
-Since in this article we consider a massless scalar field in two dimensions, the techniques of 2d conformal field theory are applicable.
-We use the well known Virosoro anomaly to evaluate the stress tensor to prove the particle content in various Rindler wedges.
-In the analysis done in this article, we assume that the magnitude of acceleration is large and the calculations are valid close to the horizon of the uniformly accelerating observer.
+One is via mode functions and the explicit evaluation of the Bogoliubov coefficients.
+The Bogoliubov transformation approach operates at the level of mode expansions, mixing creation and annihilation operators to relate distinct vacua and thereby connect asymptotic particle states.
+The other method uses the Virasoro anomaly in two-dimensional conformal field theory (2D CFT).
+Since we consider a massless scalar field in 2D for this work, the techniques of 2D conformal field theory are applicable.
+We use the Virasoro anomaly to evaluate the stress tensor and thereby determine the particle content in various Rindler wedges.
+By contrast to the Bogoliubov approach, the stress tensor and conformal anomaly method evaluate renormalized local operator expectation values, such as energy fluxes, and reveal how anomalies encode radiation and particle production.
+While the Bogoliubov method emphasizes the relation between asymptotic states, the stress tensor method provides a local field‑theoretic account of fluxes and anomalies.
+Both approaches ultimately describe the same physical phenomenon, but from different calculational perspectives.
+In the analysis presented in this article, we take the assumption that the frequencies involved are large and that the calculations are applicable near the horizon of the uniformly accelerating observer.

-As mentioned earlier, the starting point of Path~2 is Rindler spacetime with a scalar field in the Rindler vacuum.
-When viewed as a state on Minkowski spacetime, the Rindler vacuum is not Hadamard and exhibits a divergent local stress tensor on the Rindler horizon.
-As discussed in the literature \cite{Aalsma:2019rpt}, the Boulware vacuum in black hole spacetimes exhibits analogous near-horizon behaviour, although it is globally distinct and defined in curved spacetime.
-We include Path~2 as a diagnostic example rather than a physically realisable state.
-It is important to emphasise that the thermality encountered in null-shifted wedges is non-Gibbsian in nature, although thermal particle spectra arise, the corresponding states are not thermal density matrices of the form $\rho \propto e^{-\beta H}$, but remain globally and locally pure.

-To clarify the conceptual distinctions between the different mechanisms of thermality studied in this work, we summarise their key features in Table~\ref{tab1: thermality}.
-In particular, the table highlights the contrast between Gibbsian thermality arising from horizon-induced entanglement and the non-Gibbsian thermal behaviour generated by null-shifted Bogoliubov transformations.